-Explains what a community treatment order is, how it affects you and how you can change or end it.
+Explains what a community treatment order (CTO) is, how it can affect you, and how you or your family members can change or end it.

-Your CTO can end in a number of different ways:
+Your community treatment order (CTO) can end in several ways:

 This means that you can be returned to hospital.
 It applies to you if you're on section 17 leave, on a community treatment order (CTO) or have been conditionally discharged from hospital.